 The Cascadia 16 is ideal for trail runners who want a stiff, protective shoe that’s stable on varied terrain.

-The shoe is designed for long-distance, aggressive runs, and although I agree it protects your feet extremely well, it’s a bit stiff for 20+ mile efforts.
+The shoe is amazing for long-distance, aggressive runs, and although I agree it protects your feet extremely well, it’s a bit stiff for 20+ mile efforts.

 If you live in the arid west where trails are rocky and steep, and your typical run is under 10-15 miles, the new Cascadia 16 may be worth checking out.